The European Geoparks Network was established in June 2000 by four Geoparks:

 The minutes of the CC meeting include the decisions agreed by the CC and as such constitute the official documents of the EGN.
 The draft minutes of the previous CC meeting should be circulated to all of the CC members within a month after the meeting and will be formally adopted during the next EGN CC meeting.

-Each new member should familiarise themselves with the minutes of the previous CC meeting so that they will be in a position to understand the discussions within the network and to be able to make a positive contribution at their first CC meeting.
+Each new member should familiarize themselves with the minutes of the previous CC meeting so that they will be in a position to understand the discussions within the network and to be able to make a positive contribution at their first CC meeting.

 Article 09 EGN Coordination Cellule